Say it loud, say it proud: Assessments can work

 We’ve had others, too: a global financial institution worked with us to create a virtual job tryout, followed by ability assessments, followed by a comprehensive personality tool.
 The candidates moved seamlessly through the process without disruption or friction.
 Both sides — the candidate and the company — loved it.

-Hiring is one of the major processes of work that we haven’t yet perfected.
+Technical hiring is one of the major processes of work that we haven’t yet perfected.
 We’ve nailed supply chain, operations, cost per unit, etc. There are reams of information about best practices in those areas.
 But despite decades of data and research on hiring, most companies are still pretty far off in terms of their effectiveness there.

 Are assessments the potential saving grace?